 And if you’re using Smart Experiment (powered by Propensity to Refer®), you can get an even more detailed picture of your customers.
 By segmenting customers based on where they are in their advocacy journey, you can experiment with serving different content to suss out what drives your biggest advocates to refer — and what the next best action is for those early on in their lifecycle.

 That’s not all.
 A/B testing by cohort also lets you find the most effective referral reward for driving both new customers and profit.
 While a higher incentive might drive more customers to share your brand, you may find that the lower incentive offers similar returns in terms of how many referrals convert into new customers.
 So you can protect your margins by going with the smaller incentive, safe in the knowledge that you’re not losing out on new customers.

 When you start talking sharing methods with your potential provider, drill down into the specifics.
 There are plenty of ways customers can share your brand (we offer 10 sharing methods — and counting), but it’s important to use the ones that will resonate most with your customers.
 Rather than guess what these methods are, A/B test to know for sure.

 There is, however, one method that outshines them all: Name Share®.
-It accounts for a whopping 34% of referrals across our 450-strong client base.
+It accounts for 34% of referrals across our 500-strong client base.

 Name Share® lets customers refer your brand simply by telling friends to enter their name at checkout.
 Without it, you’ll miss out on leveraging the recommendations your happiest customers are already making in everyday conversations.
 Telling someone to enter code Xkl82BmD9n-0 after they compliment your trainers doesn’t quite roll off the tongue the same way.